Navigating Conflict in Relationships (particularly when you are LGBTQ or ADHD)

 Why This Matters to You

-I want you to hear this gently but clearly.
-These patterns are learned.
-They are not destiny.
-They are not character flaws that make you unlovable.
+I want you to hear this : These patterns are learned.
+They are not destiny or character flaws that make you unlovable.
 They are habitual ways of responding to threat, disappointment, and disconnection.

-And here is the beautiful truth.
-What can be learned can be unlearned.
+And here is the beautiful truth, what can be learned can also be unlearned.

-Over my years working with individuals and couples from diverse backgrounds, I have noticed that the Four Horsemen do not appear in isolation.
+In my practice working with individuals and couples from diverse backgrounds, I have noticed that the Four Horsemen do not appear in isolation.
 They are amplified, transformed, and contextualised by the particular circumstances of your lives.
 Let me share how I see this playing out.

 For My French Expat Clients

-Additionally, French expats often experience what I call "cultural homesickness" in relationships.
-When this grief goes unspoken, it can manifest as withdrawal.
+Additionally, French expats often experience homesickness, and it can manifest as withdrawal.

-I encourage my French expat clients to name this explicitly.
-Say to your partner: "I am missing something about my culture right now, and that is making me distant.
+I encourage my French expat clients to name this: "I am missing something about my culture right now, and that is making me distant.
 This is not about you."
-This small act of translation across cultural differences can make a big difference.

 For My LGBTQ+ Clients

-This context matters.
-When defensiveness shows up in LGBTQ+ relationships, it sometimes carries a particular charge.
-You may be defending not just your partner's behaviour, but your right to be in this relationship at all.
-A client of mine, a gay man in his early forties, described it this way: "When my husband criticises me, I feel like the whole world is criticising me.
+A gay man in his early forties, put it beautifully: "When my husband criticises me, I feel like the whole world is criticising me.
 I defend myself not because I think he is wrong, but because I am exhausted from defending my existence."

-What I have found is that LGBTQ+ couples who name this explicitly experience relief.
+What helps enormously is naming this openly.
 You might say: "I notice I am getting very defensive right now.
-I think some of this is not about our conflict" This distinction creates space for genuine resolution.
+I think some of this is not about our conflict."
+That distinction creates space for genuine resolution.

-When you manage to move through conflict respectfully and repair your relationship can emerge stronger.
-That is not a threat to your love.
-That is how love deepens.
+Here is the truth: when you move through conflict respectfully and repair afterwards, your relationship grows stronger.
+Conflict is not a threat to your love.
+It is how love deepens.

 For My ADHD Clients